turretcss/turretcss/docs/getting-started.md

 **It permits you to:**

-* Freely download and use Turret, in whole or in part, for personal, private, company internal, or commercial purposes
+* Freely download and use turretcss, in whole or in part, for personal, private, company internal, or commercial purposes
-* Use Turret in packages or distributions that you create
+* Use turretcss in packages or distributions that you create
 * Modify the source code
-* Grant a sublicense to modify and distribute Turret to third parties not included in the license
+* Grant a sublicense to modify and distribute turretcss to third parties not included in the license

 **It forbids you to:**

-*  Hold the authors and license owners liable for damages as Turret is provided without warranty
+*  Hold the authors and license owners liable for damages as turretcss is provided without warranty
-*  Hold the creators or copyright holders of Turret liable
+*  Hold the creators or copyright holders of turretcss liable
-*  Redistribute any piece of Turret without proper attribution
+*  Redistribute any piece of turretcss without proper attribution
 *  Use any marks owned by <a href="http://bigfish.tv">bigfish.tv</a> in any way that might state or imply that <a href="http://bigfish.tv">bigfish.tv</a> endorses your distribution
 *  Use any marks owned by <a href="http://bigfish.tv">bigfish.tv</a> in any way that might state or imply that you created the <a href="http://bigfish.tv">bigfish.tv</a> software in question

 **It does not require you to:**

-* Include the source of Turret itself, or of any modifications you may have made to it, in any redistribution you may assemble that includes it
+* Include the source of turretcss itself, or of any modifications you may have made to it, in any redistribution you may assemble that includes it
-* Submit changes that you make to Turret back to the Turret project (though such feedback is encouraged)
+* Submit changes that you make to turretcss back to the turretcss project (though such feedback is encouraged)

-The full Turret license is located in the project repository for more information.
+The full turretcss license is located in the project repository for more information.

 [install-ruby]: https://www.ruby-lang.org/en/documentation/installation/
 [gembundler]: https://bundler.io/